estherlyoon/fluidsim/README.md

 # 2D Smoke Simulation in CUDA
 Two-dimensional smoke simulation written in C++ and CUDA.
 I used the Navier-Stokes equation and the methods described in Stam's 2003 paper "Real-Time Fluid Dynamics for Games" for my implementation.
+View images and a demo of the running simulation [here](https://docs.google.com/presentation/d/1eqEfaKGvAk1Qyqlo3zpFsUzaS7SqQFEtBhsAfDDy-dw/edit?usp=sharing).

 ## Dependencies
 - SFML > 2.0